fabiojmendes/fabiojmendes/resume/resume.md

 ### PointClickCare – Senior Software Developer (Nov/2014 – Sep/2017)

-PointClickCare has a very strong SAS product in the LTPAC (Long Term Post Acute Care) segment.
-My key responsibilities there as senior developer of one of the scrum teams was to handle the more technical challenging tasks, perform code reviews and mentor other developers.
+PointClickCare has a very strong SaaS product in the LTPAC (Long Term Post Acute Care) segment.
+My key responsibilities there as senior developer of one of the scrum teams was to handle the more technically challenging tasks, perform code reviews and mentor other developers.
 Later on, with the focus on interoperability and to extend the platform, my team was involved on API and integration projects.

-- Technologies/Tools: Java, JEE, Web Development, Spring (Core, MVC and Boot), MS Sql Server, REST APIs
+- Technologies/Tools: Java, JEE, Web Development, Spring (Core, MVC and Boot), MS SQL Server, REST APIs

 ### Navita Tecnologia Ltda - Senior Software Architect (Feb/2006 – Oct/2014)